Project management – Timeliness objectives

 Effective project management is designed to keep all aspects of the project on track to ensure that the project’s deliverables are completed on time and within budget.
 Therefore, it is essential to measure the project’s effectiveness metrics.

 - Improve the number of canceled projects metric – It is essential to track the number of projects that have been canceled or paused.
 If this number is high, then it could indicate a lack of planning, a lack of goal alignment, or an inability to take on new projects.
-Therefore, the ideal scenario is to reduce the number of canceled projects.

 Project management – Time objectives